 West Fork Luna Creek from the Carson National Forest property boundary upstream to its headwaters.
+Yerba Creek from its confluence with the Rio Hondo upstream to its headwaters.

 Green Chile Water

 Tackle restrictions: Artificial fly or lure with single, barbless hook.